 '''

-minimum_st_node_cut (G, s, t, aux_digraph=None, mapping=None)
+minimum_edge_cut (G, s=None, t=None, flow_func=None)

 '''

-Returns a set of nodes of minimum cardinality that disconnect source from target in G.
+Returns a set of edges of minimum cardinality that disconnects G.

-This function returns the set of nodes of minimum cardinality that, if removed, would destroy all paths among source and target in G.
+If source and target nodes are provided, this function returns the set of edges of minimum cardinality that, if removed, would break all paths among source and target in G. If not, it returns a set of edges of minimum cardinality that disconnects G.